Tag Archives: Information Security

 • Disempowers engineering teams by outsourcing compliance and the understanding of the requirements to another group.

-To improve individual and team accountability, it is recommended to borrow a key concept from Restorative Justice, Conflict as Property.
-This concept asserts that the disempowerment of individuals in western criminal justice systems is the result of ceding ownership of conflict to a third-party.
+To improve individual and team accountability, it is recommended to borrow a key concept from Restorative Justice, Conflicts as Property.
+This idea asserts that the disempowerment of individuals in Western criminal justice systems is the result of ceding ownership of conflict to a third-party.
 Similarly, enterprise security programs often operate as “policing” systems, with engineering teams considering security requirements as owned by a compliance group.
 While appearing to be efficient, this results in the siloing of compliance activities and infantilization of engineering teams.

 Does this mean that engineering teams must become deep experts in all aspects of information security?
 How can they own security requirements without a full grounding in these concepts?
 Ownership does not necessarily imply expertise.
 While one may own a house or vehicle and be responsible for maintenance, most owners will understand when outside expertise is required.